296 Comments

 Expand full comment

 The most likely threat is that the markets crash, like in 2008.
-With massive deregulation, and possible wars in Taiwan or the Middle East, we are always at risk but more at risk if those in charge are not very smart and experienced.
+With massive deregulation, and possible wars in Taiwan or the Middle East, we are always at risk but more at risk if those in charge are not very smart and experienced, or only interested in how they will profit.

 Expand full comment